oeyoews/talks/packages/2024-08-23-kubecon-hk/slides.md

 <!--
 Before we start, let's introduce ourselves.

-[click] We are the software engineers come from DaoCloud.
-We are primarily focusing on field where we will cohere [click] Kubernetes and AI workloads together.
+[click] I am from DaoCloud.
+We are primarily focusing on field where we will cohere Kubernetes and AI workloads together.
 -->

 ---